Ljosanbotn Station

-Ljosanbotn Station (Ljosanbotn stasjon) is a railway station on the Bergensbanen railway line located at Ljosanbotn in the Raundalen valley in the municipality of Voss in Vestland county, Norway.
+Ljosanbotn Station (Ljosanbotn stasjon) is a railway station on the Bergensbanen railway line located at Ljosanbotn in the Raundalen valley in Voss Municipality in Vestland county, Norway.
 The station is served by the Bergen Commuter Rail, operated by Vy Tog, with up to five daily departures in each direction.
 The station was opened in 1948.
 The surrounding area is dominantly recreational, with many cabins.